ZHE-DA/DA-STC/image_udass/seg/README.md

 The predictions can be submitted to the public evaluation server of the respective dataset to obtain the test score.

+(The evalution code can in parallel with Train) (run the evalution code to validate the results.)

 ## Checkpoints